-A dedicated member of the PIU will be in charge of the Environmental issues that will ensure that the Project is carried out in consistency with the Environmental and Social Standards of the WB and in accordance with environmental and social instruments (Environmental and Social Management Framework - ESMF, sub-project specific Environmental and Social Management Plans - ESMPs and/or Infection Control and Waste Management Plans – IC WMPs).
-The Environmental and Social Review Summary (ESRS) is prepared for the Project as a stand-alone document and published in the Georgian and English languages on the MoF web site.
-ESRS provides general guidance for safeguarding the project-financed activities from unintended negative environmental and social impacts.
-It includes a detailed description of procedures required for assessing environmental and social risk of all types of the Project related activities, selected and planning measures for avoiding or decreasing possible impacts, and monitoring quality and effectively of applied mitigation measures.
+Dedicated members of the PIU will be in charge of the Environmental and Social standards issues that will ensure that the Project is carried out in compliance with the Environmental and Social Standards of the World Bank and in accordance with environmental and social standards instruments (Environmental and Social Commitment Plan – ESCP, Stakeholder Engagement Plan - SEP, Environmental and Social Management Framework - ESMF, Labour Management Procedures -LMP, sub-project specific Environmental and Social Management Plans - ESMPs and/or Infection Control and Waste Management Plans – IC WMPs).
+The ESMF will be prepared for the project as a stand-alone document and published in the Georgian and English languages on the MoF and the MoILHSA web site.
+ESMF will provide general guidance for safeguarding the project-financed activities from unintended negative environmental and social impacts.
+It will include a detailed description of procedures required for assessing environmental and social risk of all types of the project-related activities, selected and planning measures for avoiding or decreasing possible impacts, and monitoring quality and effectively of applied mitigation measures.
+LMP is included in the Annex of ESMF and addresses labor and working conditions for project workers in accordance with ESS2 and Georgian national laws.
+SEP is prepared and disclosed in Georgian and English and will guide information disclosure and stakeholder engagement throughout the life of the project.

 Data Security.
 Large volumes of personal data, personally identifiable information and sensitive data will to be collected and used in connection with the management of the Project.
-The Law of Georgia on Personal Data Protection (December 28, 2011) will be the overarching document and the Project will be implemented in full accordance with this Law as well as best international practice (when applicable).Protection of personal data or information privacy is the need to preserve and protect any personal data collected in the process of project implementation.
+The Law of Georgia on Personal Data Protection (December 28, 2011) will be the overarching document and the Project will be implemented in full accordance with this Law as well as best international practice (when applicable).
 Coming from the requirements of the Law of Georgia on Personal Data Protection, the data can’t be accessed by a third party.
-As said above, in order for the project to be implemented in full accordance with the Law of Georgia on Personal Data Protection as well as best international practice, the implementing body will be signing a memorandum of cooperation with participating state institutions/stakeholders, which will be the main legal basis for data processing.
-Apart from that, when filling in the application for compensation applicants will be asked to confirm their consent that for the purpose of the Program their personal data can be processed in compliance with the Law of Georgia on Personal Data Protection
+As said above, in order for the project to be implemented in full accordance with the Law of Georgia on Personal Data Protection as well as best international practice, the project implementing entity will be signing a memorandum of cooperation with participating state institutions/stakeholders, which will be the main legal basis for data processing.
+Apart from that, when filling in the application for compensation applicants will be asked to confirm their consent that for the purpose of the Program their personal data can be processed in compliance with the Law of Georgia on Personal Data Protection.

 Detailed information about implementation and administration of the Project